-- 4.1 When a pupil is permanently excluded the Principal must notify the parents by telephone, without delay, that the exclusion is permanent and the reasons for it. - 4.2 The Principal must then provide the relevant information in writing to the parents either directly or by posting it to the address held on file. - 4.3 A model letter has been provided in Appendix 1 (Model Letter 4) which incorporates all information the Principal is required to provide to the parents and a list of people to send

-- a copy of the letter to, to ensure that all relevant parties have been advised of the exclusion. - 4.4 The Local Academy Committee must convene a meeting to consider reinstatement within 15 academy days of receiving notice of the exclusion. - 4.5 The Clerk to the Local Academy Committee will convene a panel of governors (minimum of 3) to consider the reinstatement of an excluded pupil.
-The panel may consist of any three governors with the exception of the Principal; however, it is best practice for the panel to exclude staff governors and parent governors, where they have a child in the same year as the excluded.
-Any governor with a conflict of interest must not be included on the panel (e.g. if they have had any involvement in the exclusion or will benefit from the pupil being excluded).
-The clerk should notify the parents in writing 5 days in advance of the meeting (see Model Letter 5).
+- 4.1 When a pupil is permanently excluded the principal must notify the parents/carers by telephone, without delay, that the exclusion is permanent and the reasons for it. - 4.2 The principal must then provide the relevant information in writing to the parents/carers either directly or by posting it to the address held on file. - 4.3 A model letter has been provided (Model letter 7) which incorporates all information the principal is required to provide to the parents and a list of people to send a copy of the letter to, to ensure that all relevant parties have been advised of the exclusion. - 4.4 The governors must convene a meeting to consider reinstatement within 15 academy days of receiving notice of the permanent exclusion. - 4.5 The regional clerk will convene a GDC to consider the reinstatement of an excluded pupil.
+The GDC may be made up of a panel of three governors from any academy and/or any trustee. - 4.6 The clerk should notify parents/carers in writing 5 days in advance of the meeting (see Model letter 9).